gollgot/uselessBox/README.md

 Don't hesitate to look at crefully the schema and adapt it for your need if you want !

-## Programm
+## Program
-The programm I wrote contains 3 differents behaviors.
+The program that I wrote contains 3 differents behaviors.
 - **Behaviour0**: Just after you toggle the button, the box will reply by toggle back the button as fast as possible.
 - **Behaviour1**: The box will fake that he miss the button and after 1000ms he will toggle back the button.
 - **Behaviour2**: The box will stop the arm just in front of the button, wait 1000ms and toggle back the button.